iKelvvv/MS5/README.md

 [Go to the top](#table-of-contents)

 As a massive fan of steak, I have always experimented with buying steaks online.
 There are multiple methods that I use when purchasing steaks.
 The main method I use is ordering from a website.
-I can clearly identify which cut of steak I would like.
+I can identify which cut of steak I would like.
 This store will mainly focus on simplicity and user experience for the customers.

 This project will showcase a range of steaks and steak related products for customers to purchase.
-The site will be clear and easilsy accessible.
-The best e-commerce stores display simply but clear navgiation around the site, with an intuitive design.
+The site will be clear and easily accessible.
+The best e-commerce stores display simply but clear navigation around the site, with an intuitive design.

 <a name="strategy"></a>